vdaas/vald-client-ci/README.md

 The common workflows in this repository require the use of `make` commands.
 To ensure proper operation, please implement the following `make` commands in each Vald client repositories:

-- vald/clone: Clones the Vald repository with the name `vald-origin`.
+- `vald/clone`: Clones the Vald repository as the name `vald-origin`.

-- vald/checkout: Switches branches or tags in the cloned Vald repository.
+- `vald/checkout`: Switches branches or tags in the cloned Vald repository.
 The `VALD_CHECKOUT_REF` variable specifies the desired branch or tag.

-- vald/origin/sha/print: Prints the SHA of the cloned Vald repository.
+- `vald/origin/sha/print`: Prints the SHA of the cloned Vald repository.

-- vald/sha/print: Prints the SHA managed by the Vald client.
+- `vald/sha/print`: Prints the SHA managed by the Vald client.

-- vald/sha/update: Updates the SHA managed by the Vald client.
+- `vald/sha/update`: Updates the SHA managed by the Vald client.

-- vald/client/version/update: Updates the Vald client version.
+- `vald/client/version/update`: Updates the Vald client version.

-- proto: Builds the protobuf using the croned Vald repository.
+- `proto`: Builds the protobuf using the croned Vald repository.

-- test: Executes tests for the Vald client.
+- `test`: Executes tests for the Vald client.

-- ci/deps/install: Installs dependencies.
+- `ci/deps/install`: Installs dependencies.

-- ci/deps/update: Updates dependencies.
+- `ci/deps/update`: Updates dependencies.

-- ci/package/prepare: Prepares packages for publication.
+- `ci/package/prepare`: Prepares packages for publication.

-- ci/package/publish: Publishes packages to external package repositories.
+- `ci/package/publish`: Publishes packages to external package repositories.

 These `make` commands are essential for the proper functioning of the workflows and CI processes in this repository.